echeran/smile-of-murugan/webbook/chapter19.md

 Ramamirtham's language is extremely rich.
-He has at his disposal a great number of (so-called) synonyms: e.g., in just four lines of "Stained Leaf", the story just discussed, he uses four "synonyms" for "water": *veļļam*, *punal,* tanṇīr, jalam, each with slightly different connotation and function.
+He has at his disposal a great number of (so-called) synonyms: e.g., in just four lines of "Stained Leaf", the story just discussed, he uses four "synonyms" for "water": *veḷḷam*, *punal,* tanṇīr, jalam, each with slightly different connotation and function.
 This in itself need not be a sign of art, just of skill.
 Whenever necessary, he is able to use highly classical (and "pure") Tamil words, e.g. *tivalai* for *malai,*